-Russia warns of Cuba, Venezuela deployment if tensions mount
+Russian diplomat leaves open Cuba, Venezuela army deployment

 “It’s hardly possible for NATO to dictate to us where we should move our armed forces on the Russian territory,” he said.

-Peskov emphasized that Russia is ready to continue the talks but wants them to produce results.
+Peskov underscored that Russia is ready to continue the talks but wants them to produce results.
 “There will be no deficit of a political will to continue the negotiations,” he said.

 Tensions revolving around Ukraine and Russia’s demands on the West again appeared on the table at Thursday’s meeting of the Organization for Security and Cooperation in Vienna.